4 Infused Water Recipes for the Summer

 Benefits: This guy is chock full of goodness!
 Strawberries are packed with Vitamin C which aids everything from eye health to promoting collagen (keep those wrinkles away!) to boosting immunity.
 Lemon also acts as a natural digestive aid and basil works as an anti-inflammatory and anti-bacterial.

 Lavender & Vanilla

 Benefits: Oh, lavender.
 How I love thee.
 I keep lavender around our house because it has such a calming aroma.
 I never thought to add it to water until the farmer I buy it from mentioned she uses it.
 Makes perfect sense to me that if it aromatically calms me down, it should do the same when I ingest it.
 Similarly, vanilla is also calming and soothing aromatically.
 When ingested it can ease stomach and digestive pains.
 It also acts as an anti-inflammatory and has anti-oxidant properties.

 *I prefer Madagascar Vanilla when I want a sweet mix or Mexican Vanilla for a nuttier taste.

 Add blueberries for increased antioxidants!

 Orange & Vanilla

-Benefits: Vitamin C. Need I say more?
-But seriousy, we know how incredibly beneficial oranges are due to the high content of Vitamin C so why not add it to your water?
-If you’re drinking the same day you’ve prepared the infusion, you can even snack on the oranges when you’re done provided they’re still flavorful.
+Benefits: More Vitamin C. Need I say more?
+But seriously, we know how incredibly beneficial oranges are due to the high content of Vitamin C so why not add it to your water?
+You can even snack on the oranges when you’re done provided they’re still flavorful.
 What I love about this mix is that it tastes somewhat like an orange creamsicle yet without the calories.
 Win!

 What do you like to add to your water to jazz it up?
 Hope you enjoy these refreshing drinks as much as I do!